Yoga Therapy Training

 Study Your Students Every Few Months

-Every month or two, it’s good practice to open up your Yoga Teacher Folder to flick through the Yoga Questionnaire Forms with your Yoga Therapy Precautions Cheat Sheet close by.
+Every month or two, it’s good practice to open up your Yoga Teacher Folder to flick through the Yoga Questionnaire Forms with your Yoga Therapy Infographics close by.
 When you come across a student with an ailment, look at the cheat sheet and hit the mental pause button.

 “Are your wrists hot and inflamed or just stiff?”

-The more you use visualization (see, feel, touch and smell what is going on), the longer you’ll remember the information.
+The more you use visualisation (see, feel, touch and smell what is going on), the longer you’ll remember the information.

-Allow the kid within you to come out and play when doing this visualization exercise.
-If you do this visualization for all your students something amazing will happen — more of your students will become lifelong students (it’s the best kind of yoga class marketing).
+Allow the kid within you to come out and play when doing this visualisation exercise.
+If you do this visualisation for all your students something amazing will happen – more of your students will become lifelong students – it’s the best kind of yoga class marketing.

-Well, because you took the time to know the ailments of each student and gave helpful advice before, during and after class.
+If you take the time to know the ailments of each student and gave helpful advice before, during and after class those students will come back week after week, and year after year.